sssohrab/sparsifying_groups_imAmbiguation/README.md

 ## Logistics:

-Tested with PyTorch ``version = 1.0``.
-Also requires OpenCV to load images.
+Tested with PyTorch ``version = 1.4``.
+Also requires PIL to load images.
 To evaluate the reconstruction quality based on psnr and ssim, skimage library is used.
+For comparison with JPEG compression, the OpenCV library is used.

 ``trainGround.ipynb`` is used to train and save the network.
 This is then invoked in ``noiseLab.ipynb``, where ambiguation noise is added and the quality of reconstruction is tested.